facebookarchive/hack-langspec/spec/10-expressions.md

 **Constraints**

-Each variable-name in an *anonymous-function-parameter-declaration-list* must be distinct.
+Each variable-name in an *anonymous-function-parameter-list* must be distinct.

 If any *anonymous-function-parameter-declaration* has a *default-argument-specifier*, then all subsequent *anonymous-function-parameter-declarations* in the same *anonymous-function-parameter-declaration-list* must also have a *default-argument-specifier*.